parishkar-singh/Bakery-Website/api/readme.md

-# NODEJS + EXPRESS BACKEND 2023
+# Bakery Website NODEJS + EXPRESS BACKEND

-This is the NodeJS starter pack, Node + Express server written in typescript.
 This is production ready code with all the security features implemented.